aklump/drupal_loft_core/docs/source/redirects.md

 ## To redirect by node type

 This module provides a clean means of redirecting node in page view by bundle.
 So you could redirect all nodes in a certain bundle to a different page, mark them as access denied or even not found.
+It takes the approach of creating a menu item for every redirect, rather than invoking something during hook_init().

 see `HOOK_loft_core_redirect_node_BUNDLE_TYPE()`.